Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_configuring.md

         on cores while using WB cache might cause data corruption if Open CAS loses the race for device with application using given core.

-        **NOTE:** During an upgrade, *opencas.conf* files with earlier formats will automatically be converted to the new format.

 The Open CAS Linux Configuration Utility - casadm
 ---------------------------------------------